GLP-1 GI Complication Questions

 What the current semaglutide labels say

-What the labels do not do is say that every case of constipation, bloating, or vomiting equals a bowel obstruction.
-That is why a careful page has to separate severe GI reactions from the narrower question of whether imaging, admission notes, or surgical evaluation pointed to obstruction or ileus.
+The labels do not say that every case of constipation, bloating, or vomiting equals a bowel obstruction.
+The more useful question is whether imaging, admission notes, or surgical evaluation pointed to obstruction or ileus.

 What obstruction, ileus, and pseudo-obstruction mean